-Effect: Failure to record interest earned on investments results in inaccurate account balances recorded on the County's records.
+Effect: Failure to record interest earned on investments results in inaccurate account balances recorded on the County records.

-Recommendation: OSAI recommends that any interest earned be recorded on the County records at the time the bank accounts are reconciled.
+Recommendation: OSAI recommends that any interest earned be recorded on the County records at the time the bank accounts are reconciled to provide accurate records of funds available for apportionment.

-Views of responsible officials and planned corrective actions: The Treasurer now posts interest earned on certificate of deposits on a monthly basis to make funds available for expenditure and appropriation.
+Views of responsible officials and planned corrective actions: The Treasurer now posts interest earned on a monthly basis to make funds available for expenditures and appropriation.

-Finding 2006-2 - Leave Balances (Repeat Finding)
+Finding 2007-2 - Leave Balances (Repeat Finding)